omakarevich/data_science_course_projects/choose_region_for_oil_development/README.txt

-Decide where to drill the new well: choosу the region where mining will bring the most profit with the least risk of loss.
+Decide where to drill the new well: choose the region where mining will bring the most profit with the least risk of loss.

 Collected characteristics of oil sample for wells: oil quality and volume of its reserves in three regions.
 The characteristics for each well in the region are already known.